Joanie Leeds: Career

 Following the success of I'm a Rock Star, Leeds quickly released What a Zoo, an animal themed CD which stand out tracks such as "Happy As a Clam" and "Tofurky" became frequently played on the radio stations such as XM/Sirius Satellite.
 "Tofurky" was also used by the Tofurky company as their official theme song for the Thanksgiving holiday.
 Another Parent's Choice award and a NAPPA Gold Award (National Parenting Publications Award) were given for songs from this album.
 "Happy As a Clam" was a finalist in the International Songwriting Competition and People and Parents magazines both listed What a Zoo as their top children's CD of 2011.

 Leeds's next album, Bandwagon was released in June 2013.
 In November 2013, Leeds & The Nightlights took first place in the Children’s Category of the USA Songwriting Competition.
 In 2014, Leeds released Good Egg and in 2015 Leeds gave birth to a baby daughter along with releasing an album of Jewish themed songs, Meshugana, and a DVD titled Joanie Leeds & The Nightlights- Live from Madison Square Park.
 In 2017 Leeds released her 8th album for children, Brooklyn Baby! and in the same year coincidentally, she moved out of Brooklyn and back to Manhattan upon separating from her husband.

 In 2018, Leeds started a new musical project with her Challah, Challah co-writer, Matthew Check, titled Joanie and Matt The songwriting duo team up this time to write and record a Folksy-Americana album interpreting ancient texts with a modern and feminist twist.
 They funded their debut album on Kickstarter and it was released in December, 2018.

 Leeds's 9th children's album, All the Ladies, was released to critical acclaim on April 3, 2020.
 Lucy Kalantari produced the all-female concept album which featured Leeds's original songs about female empowerment and gender equality.
 Songs include RBG, a song about Justice Ruth Bader Ginsburg and the title track, All the Ladies, which is sung by Leeds and Lisa Loeb.
 All the Ladies won the Grammy Award at the 63rd Annual Grammy Awards for Best Children's Album.

 Joanie's 10th album, Oy Vey!
-Another Christmas Album, released in November of 2022 and was co-written by collaborator and friend, Fyütch.
+Another Christmas Album, released in November 2022 and was co-written by collaborator and friend, Fyütch.
 Leeds had the idea to musically celebrate the Jewish songwriters who have written some of the best Christmas songs.
 Fyütch produced the album and the two co-wrote the originals and chose the classic remakes: "Winter Wonderland" Felix Bernard & Richard Bernhard Smith, "The Christmas Song (Chestnuts Roasting on an open Fire)" by Mel Torme, "Little Drummer Boy" by Harry Simeone, Katherine K Davis, Henry V. Onorati and "I'll Be Home for Christmas" by Walter Kent; Buck Ram & Kim Gannon.